Uwe Sunde

-Uwe Sunde (born in Garmisch-Partenkirchen on May 29, 1973) is a German economist and currently Professor of Economics at the Ludwig Maximilian University of Munich (LMU) as well as a Research Professor in the ifo Center for Labour and Demographic Economics.
+Uwe Sunde (born in Garmisch-Partenkirchen on May 29, 1973) is a German economist and currently Professor of Economics at LMU Munich as well as a Research Professor in the ifo Center for Labour and Demographic Economics.
 Sunde's research interests include long-term development and growth, political economy, labour economics, population economics, and behavioural economics.
 In 2015, his research on risk preferences and on the role of life expectancy and human capital for long-term economic development earned him the Gossen Prize.
 In 2019, he was elected member of the Academia Europaea.
 In 2023, he was awarded an honorary doctorate of the University of Lucerne, Switzerland.

 Biography

-A native of Garmisch-Partenkirchen, Uwe Sunde spent his undergraduate and postgraduate studies at Ludwig Maximilian University of Munich (LMU) and University of Warwick (as Erasmus exchange), and earned a diploma in economics in 1998.
+A native of Garmisch-Partenkirchen, Uwe Sunde spent his undergraduate and postgraduate studies at LMU Munich and University of Warwick (as Erasmus exchange), and earned a diploma in economics in 1998.
 Thereafter, he participated in the European Doctoral Program at the Pompeu Fabra University and University of Bonn, receiving his Ph.D. from the latter in 2003.

 After earning his Ph.D., Sunde worked as a research associate and later as a postdoctoral researcher at the Institute for the Study of Labor (IZA) and the Bonn Graduate School of Economics (2003–2008), at the end of which he earned his habilitation from the University of Bonn.
 He then moved to the University of St. Gallen, where he held the positions of Professor of Macroeconomics and Director of the Swiss Institute for Empirical Economic Research (SEW-HSG).
-Having returned to Germany in 2012, Uwe Sunde has been a professor of economics at the LMU ever since then.
+Having returned to Germany in 2012, Uwe Sunde has been a professor of economics at LMU ever since then.
 In parallel, Sunde is affiliated with the ifo Center for Labour and Demographic Economics and the DIW Berlin as a research professor and with the Centre for Economic Policy Research (CEPR) and IZA as a research fellow.

 In terms of professional activities, he is member of the Councils for Population Economics, for Macroeconomics and for Organization Economics within the German Economic Association, on whose Extended Board he sat in 2015/16, chairs the Survey Committee of the German Socio-Economic Panel (SOEP), and participates in the selection of the recipients of the Humboldt Research Awards within the Alexander von Humboldt Foundation.
 Moreover, he performs editorial duties for the academic journals Journal of Population Economics and Journal of the Economics of Aging and has edited the Journal of Economic Behavior and Organization as well as Applied Economics Quarterly in the past.
 Finally, he has also been in the past a member of the Executive Board of the European Association of Labour Economists (EALE), an extramural fellow at the University of Maastricht, and a coordinator of IZA's Guest and Visitors Programme.